Warhammer 40,000: Space Marine 2 – The Goonhammer Review

 Matchmaking on day two of release for Space Marine 2.
 Things should level out a bit more as more people jump into the pool with general release.

 The PvE mode, however, I’ve had nothing but good experiences with.
-It’s a three person mode; while you can play single player with bots, the best experiences are with other players if you want to serve 2nd Company in a support role as it tries to fuck up as little as possible (and fails).
+It’s a three person mode; while you can play offline with bots, the game informs you that it will reset any progress you make while doing so, and clearly wants you on the servers engaging with other players while serving the supporting elements of 2nd Company not under Titus’s direct purview.
 As that suggests, the missions are story missions — if you decide to just jump into PvE roulette, you’ll get mild spoilers about how bad 2nd Company is at not fucking the entire pooch.
 There’s a computer regulator — a very simplistic dungeon master, basically — that looks at what you’re doing, how you’re doing it, what your level is, and it fucks with you based on that.
 If you’re really good, they’ll send more.
 If you’re really bad, they’ll wait until you heal up, and then they’ll send more.
 You’re facing Tyranids and a Chaos-corrupted Hive World, you’re not going to ever be facing less.
 But the encounters are regulated, which is very interesting; you can see this mechanic talking to you in the ticker across the top of the screen during Operations.
 The PvE missions are all plot-relevant for the campaign, too, which is a lot of fun.
 But you can play them out of order if you don’t care about the plot, which is how a multiplayer mode should work at the end of the day.

 At the end of the day the question is: Do you want a game that’ll give you eight hours by yourself and an ongoing play experience with friends or strangers that is kind of obsessively fixated on the Warhammer 40K look and feel down to all the transports being modeled after the tabletop figures instead of what would actually fit the number of Space Marines the lore claims they would?
 Yes?
 Then this is the game for you.
 Do you want to hear about Chapter Master Marneus Calgar a lot?
 Yes?
 Then this is the game for you.
 Do you want to dress your boys up in the finest colors the Emperor has to offer, and for there to be six of them because that’s how many classes there are in multiplayer, and indeed for there to be TWELVE of them because most of you will serve Chaos gladly?
 Yes?
 Then this is the game for you.
 It’s the game for me, and I don’t even like Chaos.